 Organizing Your Prospects

+Sales prospects are a business's greatest asset and a future revenue stream.
 These are contacts that you've talked with and meet the criteria of your best potential customers.
-Prospects are a future revenue stream.
-The best way to track your prospects and communications with them is with an inexpensive Customer Relationship Management (CRM) database.
+The best way to track your prospects and communications with them is with a customer relationship management (CRM) database.
 There are many great inexpensive and free CRM tools available.

 Prospect tracking allows you to keep information about your prospects, including notes on all your conversations.
 Noting a customer's questions and concerns is helpful for addressing them in the future if need be.
 You can also keep track of where they are in your sales process.
 For instance, a lead can become a prospect, and a prospect can become a sale, and hopefully, a repeat buyer.

 - A prospect is a potential customer who has been qualified as fitting certain criteria.